vezzolter/DSA/Algorithms/Sorting/SelectionSort/SelectionSort.md

 # &#128202; Analysis
-> Note: Some of the aspects described here are subject to implementation.
-Many sources may exploit this to their advantage, resulting in varying information for what appears to be the same concept.
-This can easily lead to confusion, so I highly encourage you to examine your specific case, filter through several sources, and adhere to the one that appears most accurate.
-I would like to discuss this topic with anyone who have related questions.

----
+Understanding the characteristics of an algorithm is essential for choosing the right solution to a problem, as it reveals their impact on resource utilization, potential limitations and capabilities.
+Comparing the algorithm with other approaches provides insights into its strengths and weaknesses, helping to make informed decisions in various scenarios.

+## Algorithm Characteristics
 - **Comparison Approach:**
   - **Comparison-Based** — algorithm operates by comparing elements pairwise to arrange them in order.
 - **Time Complexity:**
      - **Worst Case** $O(n^2)$ — occurs when the data is in reverse sorted order (or almost).
      - **Average Case** $O(n^2)$  — occurs when the data is randomly shuffled.
      - **Best Case** $O(n^2)$ — occurs when the data is already sorted (or almost).
 - **Space Complexity:**
-  - **Array Implementation** $O(1)$ — algorithm doesn't require any additional space.
+  - **Array Implementation** $O(1)$ — algorithm doesn't require any additional space beyond a few temporary variables.
 - **Stability:**
   - **Unstable** — algorithm considered to be unstable due to the fact that it doesn't consider the original positions of equal elements when performing swaps, thus it doesn't guarantee the preservation of the relative order.
 - **Adaptabillity:**
     - **Non-Adaptive** — algorithm does not inherently adapt its strategy to different input distributions, i.e. it processes data through the same path of steps, regardless of their values.

-- **Directness:**
-   - **Direct** — algorithm sorts elements by directly manipulating themselves.

 - **Storage:**
    - **Internal** — algorithm typically implemented to be an internal sorting.

+## Algorithm Comparison
+Will be Updated in the Future...

 # &#128221; Application
-Selection Sort's utility is limited in modern software development contexts due to its inefficiency.
-Even for niche applications, there are better alternatives readily available, making Bubble Sort largely obsolete.
-Its primary relevance lies solely in educational purpose.
+Understanding some of the most well-known use cases of an algorithm is crucial for grasping its practical relevance and potential impact in real-world scenarios.
+Additionally, familiarizing oneself with common practical problems and practicing their solutions ensures that you remember the essential details and develop a deep, intuitive understanding of the functionality and limitations.

+## Common Use Cases
+- **Educational Purposes** — bubble sort is primarily valuable for educational purposes, offering a simple way to teach fundamental sorting concepts and algorithmic thinking.
+In modern software development contexts, its utility is largely considered obsolete due to its inefficiency.

+## Some Practical Problems
+- None